 By Brandon Voss

 To use her words, Mariah Carey is having a Christmas music moment.
 Merry Christmas, her 1994 holiday album, yielded the seasonal staple “All I Want For Christmas Is You.”
-Merry Christmas II You, Carey’s successful new yuletide sequel, contains first single “Oh Santa!” which is perched atop Billboard’s Adult Contemporary chart like a perfect angel.
-On December 13, the 40-year-old Grammy-winner stars in Mariah Carey: Merry Christmas to You, a music special that features an appearance by Mimi’s mother, former opera diva Patricia Carey.
-On December 17 she’ll be seen in TNT’s Christmas in Washington special, and she’ll also join the festivities for ABC’s broadcast of the Disney Parks Christmas Day Parade.
-Now Carey, who’s expecting her first child with husband Nick Cannon, regifts the love of her loyal gay fans — and stuffs our stocking with the truth about her night with Lindsay Lohan.
+"Oh Santa!,” the first single from the 40-year-old Grammy-winner's successful new yuletide sequel, Merry Christmas II You, is perched atop Billboard’s Adult Contemporary chart like a perfect angel.
+Before she gets festive this week in her ABC holiday special Mariah Carey: Merry Christmas to You, Carey, expecting her first child with husband Nick Cannon, regifts the love of her loyal gay fans — and stuffs our stocking with the truth about her night with Lindsay Lohan.

 The Advocate: No one does contemporary Christmas pop like you, Mariah.
 Do you really love the holidays, or are you just faking it?